gavinhoward/bc/manuals/build.md

 * History has a lot of const data for supporting `UTF-8` terminals.
 * History pulls in a bunch of more code from the `libc`.

-The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 128.1 kb (128,096 bytes) with history and 107.6 kb (107,576 bytes) without history.

 The next biggest user is extra math support.
-Without it, the size (with both calculators) is reduced to 128.1 kb (128,080 bytes) with history and 107.6 kb (107,560 bytes) without history.
+Without it, the size is reduced to 124.0 kb (123,986 bytes) with history and 107.6 kb (107,560 bytes) without history.

+The reasons why extra math support is bigger than `dc`, besides the fact that `dc` is small already, are:

+* Extra math supports adds an extra math library that takes several kilobytes of constant data space.
+* Extra math support includes support for a pseudo-random number generator, including the code to convert a series of pseudo-random numbers into a number of arbitrary size.
+* Extra math support adds several operators.

+The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 128.1 kb (128,096 bytes) with history and extra math support, 107.6 kb (107,576 bytes) without history and with extra math support, and 95.3 kb (95,272 bytes) without history and without extra math support.

 *Note*: all of these binary sizes were compiled using `musl` `1.2.0` as the `libc`, making a fully static executable, with `clang` `9.0.1` (well,